310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori2 %}
 You’re not my papa either, ‘kay?

-(Actually, right now it does kinda feel like he’s a dad awkwardly trying to appease his daugh—his *son* in order to improve their strained relationship...)
+(Actually, right now it does kinda feel like he’s a dad awkwardly trying to appease his daugh—his *son* in order to improve their strained relationship…)

-(But it’s such a fitting scenario that I don’t wanna say it out loud...)
+(But it’s such a fitting scenario that I don’t wanna say it out loud…)

-(Why’d things get this complicated between us, anyway...?)
+(Why’d things get this complicated between us, anyway…?)

-(None of us even did anything wrong...
-We were just doing the best we could for the sake of justice and everyone.)
+(None of us even did anything wrong… We were just doing the best we could for the sake of justice and everyone.)

-(It’s completely unreasonable, and it pisses me off...
-This is so depressing.)
+(It’s completely unreasonable, and it pisses me off… This is so depressing.)

 {% endbubble %}
 {% bubble Chiaki %}